enjoy-digital/litex/doc/dataflow.rst

 It is permitted to generate an ``ack`` signal combinatorially from one or several ``stb`` signals.
 However, there should not be any combinatorial path from an ``ack`` to a ``stb`` signal.

-Actors are derived from the the ``migen.flow.actor.Actor`` base class.
-The constructor of this base class takes a variable number of parameters, each describing one endpoint of the actor.

-An endpoint description is a triple consisting of:

-* The endpoint's name.
-* A reference to the ``migen.flow.actor.Sink`` or the ``migen.flow.actor.Source`` class, defining the token direction of the endpoint.
+Actors are FHDL modules that have one or several endpoint attributes of the ``migen.flow.actor.Sink`` or ``migen.flow.actor.Source`` type, and a ``busy`` signal.

-* The layout of the data record that the endpoint is dealing with.
+Endpoint constructors take as parameter the layout of the data record that the endpoint is dealing with.

 Record layouts are a list of fields.
 Each field is described by a pair consisting of: